Skip to content

 11. Climate risks assessment available?

-The company publishes a summary of some climate change-related risks on its forestry operations and some adaptation measures adopted as a result.
-However, the information reported is limited and not externally verified.
+The company reports information on climate change-related risks and opportunities.
+However, the information reported is not externally verified.

 • N